 How can you predict the directions and amounts of squirt, swerve, and throw with various types of shots?

-Several people have suggested the throw direction is wrong due to collision- or cut-induced throw (CIT).
-Tthink about it yourself and decide if you think the diagram is correct or not.
-Many people seem to be confused by the real effects of squirt and swerve.
+Some people might think the throw direction in the diagram is wrong due to collision- or cut-induced throw (CIT).
+Think about it yourself and decide if you think the diagram is correct or not.
+Many people seem to be confused by the separate effects of squirt and swerve.
 Diagram 4 from the article (see below) helps clarify things.

-The phrase "effective squirt" is used for the net effect of squirt and swerve.
+The phrase "effective squirt" or "net cue ball deflection" is used for the combined effects of both squirt and swerve.
 The term "squerve" (SQUirt + swERVE) means the same thing.
 The following series of instructional articles dealing with squirt covers all of the details of squirt and swerve:

 "Squirt - Part I: introduction" (BD, August, 2007).